 Among his duties are assisting in the overall communications and public relations for Rebel Athletics, supervising the media relations staff, serving as the communications officer for the football program and overseeing content for the school's internet operation.
+He also works closely with the local SEC Network operation and coordinates talent.

 Over the course of his tenure at Ole Miss, Campbell has worked as the primary media contact for football, men's basketball, soccer, softball, men's and women's golf and rifle.
 Since first joining the department as an intern in August 1999, he has served as media director for countless regular-season and conference tournaments and coordinated the production of more than 30 publications.